Skip to Main Content

 Scroll

-Here is how this works in practice.
-Production comms kit keep departments set up across sets, stages, and remote locations.
-Pro intercom systems, walkie-talkies, and wireless comms networks enable real-time planning between directors, assistant directors, camera, sound, and production management across the shooting day.
+Production communications gear keeps every department connected across sets, stages, and remote locations.
+Pro intercom systems, walkie-talkies, and wireless networks link directors, assistant directors, camera, sound, and production management.
+These tools work in real time across the shooting day.

-Here is the short of it.
-We give and configure comms kit packages scaled to your production's crew size and location complexity.
-Our team handles channel planning, gear distribution, and tech setup so your departments can communicate reliably from the first call to wrap each day.
+We supply and set up communications packages sized to your crew and to each location.
+Our team handles channel planning, gear handout, and tech setup.
+Your departments stay connected from the first call to wrap each day.

 Capabilities